 If two-factor authentication is enabled for an instance, this check box appears on the Edit Service page for all its services.
 However, two-factor authentication is only available for %Service_Bindings, %Service_Console, and %Service_Terminal (and only when it is enabled for the instance).

 Allowed Incoming Connections — Specifies a list of IP addresses or machine names from which the service accepts connections; if a service has no associated addresses or machine names, then it accepts connections from any machine.
 This capability can be very useful with multi-tier configurations; for example, with the Web Gateway service, it can be used to limit the set of Web servers that can connect to InterSystems IRIS.
-The Allowed Incoming Connections facility for distributed cache cluster data servers has additional features, as described in Distributed Cache Cluster Security in the “Horizontally Scaling Systems for User Volume with InterSystems Distributed Caching” chapter of the Scalability Guide.
+The Allowed Incoming Connections facility for distributed cache cluster data servers has additional features, as described in Distributed Cache Cluster Security.

 For a resource-based service, the service can be specified as public.
 Public services are available to all authenticated users, while non-public services are available only to those users with Use permission on the service’s resource.
 This value is displayed on the main Services page (System Administration > Security > Services) and is set on the Edit Resource page for the service’s resource.
 Possible values are: